2014 Champion of Champions

-The 2014 Dafabet Champion of Champions was a professional non-ranking snooker tournament that took place between 3 and 9 November 2014 at the Ricoh Arena in Coventry, England.
+The 2014 Champion of Champions (officially the 2014 Dafabet Champion of Champions) was a professional non-ranking snooker tournament that took place between 3 and 9 November 2014 at the Ricoh Arena in Coventry, England.

 Ronnie O'Sullivan successfully defended his title beating Judd Trump 10–7 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: